APTrust/auditing/README.md

 At this point, you will have all of the necessary raw audit tables in aptrust.db, and they will be indexed for fast querying.

-8. This step is specific to our first audit, but you can use it as a pattern for future audits, which may require their own special SQL tables.
-Run the following command to build custom audit tables:
+## Custom Audit Tables

+You may need to build custom tables for your specific audit.
+If so, take a look at build_audit_001_tables.sql for an example of how to do that.
+For the first audit, the following command builds the custom audit tables:

 ```
 sqlite3 db/aptrust.db < build_audit_001_tables.sql
 ```

+The script audit_001.py gleans information from those tables to create a list of actions to fix errors uncovered by the audit.